kapoko/delicious-hamburgers/README.md

 hamburger--twist
 ```

-## Customization
+## Customisation

 ### How-to

-With the power of SASS you can customize the buttons to fit your project even better.
+With the power of SASS you can customise the buttons to fit your project even better.
 Declare your variables before including `hamburgers.scss`, only then they will override the default values.
 Like so:

 ```sass
 $hamburger-color:               #fff;